AakashGnanavelu/Model-Sovereignty-Index/README.md

 - `Is the model trained on a different model?`
 - `Is there country specific knowledge?`

-> ⚠️ Note: Earlier versions duplicated “Is the model weights private?” — this has been removed and merged into the correct categories.

 ---

 ## How the score is derived